oxguy3/schiff.io/_posts/2017-07-21-reverse-engineering-humble-bundle-api.md

 After the user clicks the Submit button, it looks for an object called `Android` and tries to pass the reCAPTCHA challenge and response to a `setCaptchaResponse` method.
-What's probably happening is that, when the Humble Bundle app shows this web page to the user, it injects some JavaScript into the page to handle this code.
+However, the Android object does not exist on our machine, so this code ends up doing essentially.
+It's likely that, when this web page is rendered inside the Humble Bundle app, it injects an object called `Android` into the page -- since we're using our web browser instead of the app, the object never gets created.

-_(As a matter of fact, you can find the code that does just this in CaptchaActivity.smali.
+_(As a matter of fact, you can find the code that does this in CaptchaActivity.smali.
 The onCreate method in that class makes a WebView, then sets an instance of the class 'CaptchaActivity$a' as the JavaScript interface for that WebView.
-The setCaptchaResponse method can be found in CaptchaActivity$a.smali)_
+Thus, the real setCaptchaResponse method can be found in CaptchaActivity$a.smali)_

-The easiest way to solve this is by creating our own version of the Android.setCaptchaResponse method.
+The easiest way to solve this is by creating our own version of the `Android.setCaptchaResponse` method.
 I opened the JavaScript console on the web page and typed in this:

 {% highlight javascript %}